danielguerra69/espcap/README.md

 pip install pyshark
 </pre>

 You will also need wireshark and libpcap, if you don't have them already.
-Then to make sure pyshark can find your tshark binary, open the pyshark config.ini file then set the <i>tshark_path</i> field to point tshark.
+To make sure pyshark can find your tshark binary, open the pyshark config.ini file then set the <i>tshark_path</i> field to point tshark.
 Here is an example from a Mac OS system that is pretty typical:
 <pre>
 tshark_path = /usr/local/bin/tshark
 </pre>